Click here to access the Student Absence Form.

 In an effort to improve attendance and education in all programs, the following attendance procedures have been implemented:

 1. Students are required to have an absence excuse signed by a parent/guardian upon returning to school.
 The school office will collect and record each excuse.
 If a student is 18 years old and lives at home, a parent must sign his/her excuse.
-Failure to bring in an excuse after four school days will result in the student being given an unexcused absence.
+Failure to bring in an excuse after 24 hours will result in the student being given an unexcused absence.
 Students cannot make-up work for an unexcused absence; therefore, the student is to be given a “0” for his/her daily grade.
 In an effort to avoid student truancy issues, the school will notify parents on a daily basis of a student’s absence through an automated system called SKYALERT.
 The student excuse form may be located on the AWBCC website and may be submitted electronically.
 Additionally, a parent may submit a written excuse to firstname.lastname@example.org.
 Please include the parent name and phone number for verification.

 2. A written notice to a parent/guardian will be issued when there has been a violation with the compulsory attendance provisions of the Pennsylvania School Code.

 3. When a sending school is not in session, students are still expected to attend A. W. Beattie Career Center.
 The only exception to this policy is when school is canceled due to weather and transportation is not provided.
 Students who are tardy or have been absent are to report to the school office before being admitted to class.
 Excessive absenteeism and tardiness will not be tolerated.
 Every student must refer to the Attendance Policy of the school for specific details.